-- Oxytetracycline found to be no longer efficacious - Most isolates still sensitive to amoxycillin. - Fish reponded well to amoxycillin with better cure rates than those achieved with oxytetracycline - Already some Streptococcus isolates identified showing resistance to amoxycillin - Erythromycin used elsewhere in the world but not in South Africa.
-Florfenicol not available as registered in feed medication for fish in South Africa - Use of autogenous vaccines against streptococcosis is becoming more accepted with generally good results
+- Oxytetracycline found to be nolonger efficacious - Most isolates still sensitive to amoxycillin. - Fish reponded well to amoxycillin with better cure rates than those achieved with oxytetracycline - Already some Streptococcus isolates identified showing resistance to amoxycillin - Erythromycin used elsewhere in the world but not in South Africa.
+Florfenicoal not available in South Africa - Use of autogenous vaccines against Streptococci becoming more accepted with generally good results

-Streptococcus infection in Nile tilapia in Southern Africa
+Streptococcus infection in Nile tilapia in Southern Africa - Streptococcus iniae

-- Streptococcus iniae - Lactococcus garviae - Streptococcus parauberis
+- Lactococcus garviae - Streptococcus parauberis